 Usher – “U Remind Me”

 Back in the 2000s, the word on everyone’s lips was whether or not Usher was dating TLC’s Rozonda “Chilli” Thomas.
 Having already been linked to numerous other singers at the time, “U Remind Me” spoke on the singer’s apprehension about pursuing a relationship.
-In the end, Usher entered a two-year relationship with Chilli and landed his first Grammy award for this spicy R&B jam.
+In the end, Usher entered a two-year relationship with Chilli, landed his first Grammy award for this spicy R&B jam, and ensured years worth of 2000s love songs to come.

 Craig David – “Fill Me In”